luispcosta/tt/README.md

 To see a list of all the supported commands and how to use them, please run `tt help`.
 You can also run `tt COMMAND --help`

+# Installing

+Run `./scripts/build.sh`, which should create a file called `tt` in the root of the project.
+For ease of use, move the file `tt` to your executables path (for example `/usr/bin/local`).